 For businesses like these that need queues to funnel customers toward a single shopping or service experience, a single queue offers distinct benefits.

-First, customers appreciate the feeling that a single queue is fair - the first to arrive will be the first served.
-Furthermore, anxiety about being forgotten or being in the wrong line can make waits seem longer.
+First, customers appreciate the feeling that a single queue is fair, making the arrival process easier: the first to arrive will be the first served.
+Furthermore, anxiety about being forgotten or being in the wrong line can make wait times seem longer.

 In a single virtual queue, customers know for sure they’re in the right line and that they haven’t been forgotten.
+In fact, many solutions will specify just where the customer is in line, so they can track progress as they move to the head of the line.
 And a virtual queue has the benefit of being impossible to cut - customers aren’t able to jump ahead online.

 Multiple virtual queues

-Multiple queues can be more complex, but there are some cases where it’s worth the extra time and effort to build a multiple queue system.
+Multiple queues can be more complex, but there are some cases where it’s worth the extra time and effort to build a multiple virtual queuing system.

 At a single bank branch, a customer may want to access a broad array of services, from a simple check deposit to taking out a home loan or accessing a safe-deposit box.
 Asking these customers to wait in a single line for all of these services may not make sense - customers may need to see a particular type of employee for a particular type of service, and some services take much longer to provide than others.
-For these reasons, using multiple queues is one of the many ways banks can improve their wait times and customer satisfaction.
+For these reasons, using a separate queue for each service type is one of the many ways banks can improve their wait times and customer satisfaction.

 During the COVID-19 pandemic, Apple has implemented multiple queues for customers interested in shopping at an Apple store or receiving tech support in person.
 As before the pandemic, customers can make an appointment for service at an Apple Genius Bar, but now customers can also make appointments online to pick up equipment they’ve purchased.
 In some stores, customers wishing to browse will also have to wait in a physical line to enter the store, given reduced store capacity.
 In this instance, Apple is using multiple queues to sustain safe access to their core services.